Louis1351/Drawing-UI-Texture-package/README.md

  Tool to add drawable RawImage (using only GPU to improve performance).

 # How to install package
-You can add the package with the new Package Manager.<br>
-You can find it in the window menu.
+You can add the package with the new Package Manager from the window menu.
 (Window -> Package Manager)

 ![Image of Tutorial git](https://github.com/Quokka-Indie-Studio/Drawing-UI-Texture-package/blob/main/Images/gitTuto.png)